 - 8 envelopes of gelatin

-- Combine 1 ½ cups of champagne, ginger ale, and sugar in a saucepan.
+- Combine one and a half cups of champagne, ginger ale, and sugar in a saucepan.

-- Sprinkle the gelatin over the mixture and let it rest for 2 to 4 minutes.
+- Sprinkle the gelatin over the mixture and let it rest for two to four minutes.

 - Heat over low, and stir the gelatin is fully dissolved.
 Remove from heat.

 - Stir in the rest of the champagne and the vodka.

 - Spray a casserole dish with nonstick cooking spray.

-- Pour mixture into the dish and refrigerate until firm, roughly 2 hours.
+- Pour mixture into the dish and refrigerate until firm, roughly two hours.